GonzaloBisio/UserApi/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 - .NET 8 SDK or later
-- SQL Server (LocalDB or any SQL Server instance)
+- SQL Server Express to persist data in a database called `UserDB` (configured in `appsettings.json`)
+- SQL Server Management Studio (SSMS) to view and manage the stored data
 - An IDE like Visual Studio or Visual Studio Code

 ## Installation